metrico/otel-collector/exporter/qrynexporter/README.md

 - `dsn` (required): Clickhouse's dsn.
 - `clustered_clickhouse` (required): true if clickhouse cluster is used
+- `traces_distributed_export_v2`: use improved ingestion algorythm for traces.
+Data ingestion is sess performant but more evenly distributed

 # Example:
 ## Simple Trace Data